This privacy notice provides you with details of how we collect and process your personal data.

 4. DATA SECURITY

-We have put in place what we believe are appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, access to your personal data will be limited to Sarah Oakley and agents acting on her behalf (for example the administrative and support staff at her clinics).
-Access to consultation records and emails which may include medical data will be restricted to Sarah Oakley only except in the circumstances listed above in section 3.
+We have put in place what we believe are appropriate security measures to prevent your personal and medical data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
+In addition, access to your personal data will be limited to Sarah Oakley and agents acting on her behalf (for example administrative and support staff).

 In the event of a personal data breach we will notify you and any applicable regulator of the breach where we are legally required to do so.